hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/SBMV2.md

 **Rate at Target**

-The Rate at Target defines the borrowing interest rate when utilization equals the target (e.g., 90%).
+The Rate at Target defines the borrowing interest rate when utilization equals the target.
 It is initially configured by the protocol (for example, at 4% annualized) and is dynamically adjusted over time based on market conditions.
 Each market maintains its own rateAtTarget parameter, allowing for fine-grained control and independent optimization across different markets.

 **Adaptive Mechanism**